Rooms To Go: Eric Church "Highway to Home"

 Rooms To Go began selling Eric Church's "Highway to Home" furniture collection in 2016.
-"This collection of bedroom, dining room, upholstery and occasional pieces is inspired by Eric's eclectic music and lifestyle."
 Before moving to Nashville, Church worked in a furniture manufacturing plant, and his father continues to work in the industry.

-Rooms To Go Outdoor
+Rooms To Go Patio

-In 2018, Rooms To Go acquired outdoor furniture store chain Carls Patio and began a rollout of Rooms To Go Outdoor stores, a division which specializes in patio and other outdoor furniture.
+In 2018, Rooms To Go acquired outdoor furniture store chain Carls Patio and began a rollout of Rooms To Go Patio stores, a division that specializes in patio and other outdoor furniture.